dwarvesf/playground/Blockchain/Plonky2.md

 Plonky2 uses a Merkle tree to verify transaction integrity.
 Instead of validating the entire blockchain like other methods, Plonky2 simply uses a small number of blocks (superblocks) created by the Merkle tree to verify the validity of a new transaction.
 Since then, Plonky2 reduces the size of data to be processed and speeds up transaction validation significantly.
 Merkle tree is used to generate superblocks, where each superblock is created by taking root nodes of Merkle trees for a certain period of time.
 Superblocks are stored in a linked list, and Plonky2 uses this list to verify the integrity of the new transaction.
 If a transaction is invalid, Plonky2 will re-query the superblock to find the invalid transaction and thereby confirm the integrity of the system.

 ## Application of Plonky2
-### Blockchain projects using Plonky2 and how Plonky2 improves system performance and scalability:
+### Blockchain projects using Plonky2 and how Plonky2 improves system performance and scalability
 - Mina Protocol: This is currently the smallest blockchain with a size of only about 22KB, using Plonky2 to reduce the size of the blockchain and increase transaction processing speed.
 - Coda Protocol: Similar to Mina Protocol, Coda Protocol uses Plonky2 to reduce the size of the blockchain and increase transaction processing speed.
 - Manta Network: Manta Network is a decentralized finance (DeFi) platform on the Polkadot network, using Plonky2 to reduce the size of the blockchain and increase transaction processing speed.